mattiamanzati/nextgen-effect-devtools/slides.md

 # ![effectful](/image-effectful.png)

 <!--

-and I am proud to announce that I am now a Founding Engineer at Effectful!
+I am proud to announce that I am now a Founding Engineer at Effectful!

 Starting from the upcoming month, I'll be working on tools that will allow you, as Effect developers, to enhance your productivity in writing Effect-based codebases.